ConductorOne/baton/README.md

  - Diff'
  - `baton` CLI
  - `jq|` pipelines
+ - data model

 # Ecosystem and Repositories

-The Baton project lives over multiple git repositories.
+The Baton project lives inside multiple git repositories.
 We have several core repos, which contain the core of Baton, and for each specific Connector to a SaaS or IaaS we have a "connector repo":

 - [baton](https://github.com/ConductorOne/baton): Baton Command Line tool, which can be used to explore data extracted by a connector.
 - [baton-sdk](https://github.com/ConductorOne/baton-sdk): Primary SDK library, which contains many core behavoirs, data strcutures, and utilities.

-Every individial connector also lives in their own repository:
+Every individial connector also lives in their own repository (see table above)
-- [baton-github](https://github.com/ConductorOne/baton-github) contains the implementation of a GitHub connector.

-## Command Line Usage
+## `baton` Command Line Usage

 ```
 baton is a utility for working with the output of a baton-based connector